Hossein-Fallahi/Fallahi-Bioinformatics-Lab/projects/index.md

 ---
 title: projects
-description: Our Projects
+Description: Our Projects
 nav:
   order: 4
   tooltip: Projects
 ---

-# Here are the list of our current and past projects
+# Here is the list of our current and past projects

 {:.left}
 ## 1- MLA project:
 {:.left}
-*Looking for the progostic factors in AML using Machine Learning methods [More information](https://fallahi-bioinformatics-lab.github.io/Melanoma-Cancer-marker-prediction/)
+*Looking for the prognostic factors in AML using Machine Learning methods [More information](https://fallahi-bioinformatics-lab.github.io/Melanoma-Cancer-marker-prediction/)
 {:.left}
 ## 2- LncRNA Cancer Project:
 {:.left}